DEIB-GECO/RGMQL/README.md

 |-- README.md
 ```

-- [Example of workflows](Example%20of%20workflows)/ folder containig various use cases
+- [Examples of workflows](Example%20of%20workflows)/ folder containing various use cases
 - [R](R)/ folder containing all the script files
 - [inst](inst)/ folder containing all files that should be copied into the installed R package folder.
 - [inst/example](inst/example) folder containing the datasets and other files in order to run correctly all the test.